pchiorean/Indentz/lib/README.md

 |maxValue|`number`|Number of steps for the main progress bar.|
 |[maxWidth]|`number`|Maximum message length (characters). *(Optional.)*|

-Initializes and shows the palette.
+Initializes the palette.
 On creation you can set it's width to accomodate a given message length; if omitted, no message is shown (aka mini mode).
 The secondary progress bar is hidden by default.

 #### pb.msg([message]) *(Optional)*